degronne/phase-out-village/README.md

 ## Features

-- For each oil field, the user can select an phase out year between 2027 and 2040
+- For each oil field, the user can select a phase out year between 2027 and 2040
 - All Norwegian oil fields are displayed on a map with a shading that shows their emission intensity.
 When the user selects a phase out year for any field, the total contribution of each field determines the shading instead
 - A graph displays the emission of the current projected production.
 When the user selects a production end data for an